nov314k/atlas/docs/basic-life-philosophy.md

 * To provide a way to specify and record goals, signposts, and tasks in all life areas;
 * To provide a way to assign priorities to tasks;
-* To provide a way to systematically generate daily tasks lists.
+* To provide a way to systematically generate daily tasks lists;
+* To provide a way to measure one's performance.

 <p align="center">
 <img src="../docs/images/1375061_width_x_height_226x250.png">